You want smart political talk without the meltdowns?

 It is unfolding before our eyes.

-Steve Moore mentioned this company that if you put in architectural plans, that they will they will build the it they can build almost 60 plus percent of uh a home with robots.
+Steve Moore mentioned this company that if you put in architectural plans, that they will build the, they can build almost 60 plus percent of a home with robots.

-I mean, what when Elon Musk says the best surgeons will be robots, they're not kidding.
+I mean, when Elon Musk says the best surgeons will be robots, they're not kidding.

-That's why, by the way, the manufacturing things that we're gonna need humans to do, et cetera, et cetera, you know, is gonna be very critical with an adjusting economy and workforce, and everybody's got to be ready for it.
+That's why, by the way, the manufacturing things that we're going to need humans to do, et cetera, et cetera, is going to be very critical with an adjusting economy and workforce, and everybody's got to be ready for it.

 And I'm Carol Markowitz.